-NOTE: Benefits received by unmarried children under 18, or under 19 and full-time high school students, are usually paid to the parents or guardian.
+NOTE: Benefits received by unmarried children under 18, or under 19 and fulltime high school students, are usually paid to the parents or guardian.
 Please indicate in an F2 note who the parent or guardian is by name, age, and relationship to Head, if possible.

 - G37-39.
-VETERANS PENSIONS: There are various armed service benefits and state and federal government pensions for ex-military personnel and their families. - 1) Retired service pension: an officer or enlisted person is eligible for such a pension after 20 years' service. - 2) Widow's or survivor's pension: paid to the wife or husband and dependents of deceased military personnel. - 3) Disability pension: for a permanent injury received in military service. - 4) GI Bill payments: may be for school tuition or student living expenses, grants to help buy a home or start a business.
+VETERANS PENSIONS: There are various armed service benefits and state and federal government pensions for ex-military personnel and their families.
+1) Retired service pension: an officer or enlisted person is eligible for such a pension after 20 years' service.
+2) Widow's or survivor's pension: paid to the wife or husband and dependents of deceased military personnel.
+3) Disability pension: for a permanent injury received in military service.
+4) GI Bill payments: may be for school tuition or student living expenses, grants to help buy a home or start a business.
 Include all military stipends here, even if the check doesn't come from the Veterans Administration (VA)-some people get a military service benefit directly from the Army, Navy, or other branch in which they served, rather than from the VA.
+G38.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
 G40.
 PENSIONS: From previous employers, federal and state employee pensions, etc. Money paid into a retirement plan is not income.
 It is income only when it is paid out.
 Include permanent, long-term disability paid in regular payments by employer, but not amounts already reported as armed services related (G37-G39) or Social Security Disability (G33).
 ANNUITIES: Regular payments, usually for 10 years, 20 years, or life.
 Individual Retirement Annuity (IRA) payments are included here.

-- G44a.
+G41A-G41C.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - G44a.
 UNEMPLOYMENT COMPENSATION: All the states participate in this program, which they administer with funds from employer contributions and the federal government.
 The amount of benefits varies greatly. - G44b.
-WORKERS COMPENSATION: Money to replace lost wages for employees injured on the job. - G44c.
+WORKERS COMPENSATION: Money to replace lost wages for employees injured on the job.

+- G44c.
 CHILD SUPPORT: If Head receives child support payments, note it here.
 Be careful that child support is not confused with ADC payments.
 Note that child support received by Wife/"Wife," should be listed at G60/G60c-60cc. - G44d.
 ALIMONY or SEPARATE MAINTENANCE: Payments from an ex-spouse as a result of divorce or separation.
 Do not include child support here. - G44e.
 HELP FROM RELATIVES: Include money received from relatives who are not FU members.
 This is help in the form of cash, not goods, and does not include gifts for special occasions.
 The "\$20 my mother sends every month to help out" would go here; "\$100 for a wedding present" would not.
 Be sure this amount doesn't double-count rent received from non-FU family members. - G44f.
-HELP FROM OTHERS: These questions cover financial help given to any 2002 FU member, not just Head.
+HELP FROM OTHERS: These questions cover financial help given to any 2008 FU member, not just Head.
 Include both regular and irregular amounts from unrelated individuals outside the FU.